go-delve/delve/Documentation/usage/dlv_dap.md

 ### Options

 ```
+      --client-addr string   host:port where the DAP client is waiting for the DAP server to dial in
   -h, --help                 help for dap
 ```

 ### Options inherited from parent commands